JiaJun-17/Data-Persistence_Unity-Learn/README.md

 # Instructions:
 Press Space bar to launch the ball.
-Use left and right key to control the paddle.
+Use Left and Right key to control the paddle.